EJC-Lab/.github/README.md

-# .github
-Welcome to the Dr. Elizabeth Juarez-Colunga Lab!
+# Welcome to the Dr. Elizabeth Juarez-Colunga Lab!